mhd-nour/germany_App/FunctionalRequiremnts.md

 ---

+FR-6: User Authentication & Security (New)
+FR-6.1: The system shall allow users to create an account via Email/Password.

+FR-6.2: The system shall provide a secure Login and Logout mechanism using Supabase Auth.

+FR-6.3: The system must implement Row Level Security (RLS) so that users can only access their own vocabulary data.

+FR-6.4: The system shall persist the user session locally so that the user does not need to log in every time the app is opened.

+---

 ## Technical Logic Table: Word Extraction Rules

 This table defines how the AI should structure the JSON output for each category to ensure consistency.